UTM Builder

 • Email Marketing: Every link in your email newsletters should be UTM-tagged with utm_source=newsletter, utm_medium=email, and utm_campaign for the specific newsletter edition.
 Use utm_content to differentiate between links in the header, body, sidebar, and footer of the same email.

 • Social Media Posts: When posting links on LinkedIn, Twitter, or other social platforms, add UTM parameters with utm_source matching the platform and utm_medium=social.
 This separates your social media traffic from direct traffic in analytics reports.
+Make sure your Open Graph tags are also set so the link preview looks correct when shared.

 • Influencer Partnerships: Give each influencer a unique UTM-tagged link with their name or handle in utm_source or utm_content.
-This lets you track exactly how much traffic and conversions each individual influencer drives.
+This lets you track exactly how much traffic and how many conversions each individual influencer drives.

 • QR Code Campaigns: Create UTM-tagged URLs for QR codes placed on print materials, packaging, or event signage.
 Use utm_source=qr_code and utm_content to identify the specific placement (e.g., "business_card", "poster_event_2024").